 I endeavor to learn and research effective teaching strategies because I strive to achieve excellence in teaching.
 I aim to accommodate students’ diverse learning styles and to motivate them to connect with the course material.
 I use these strategies to a single end: to facilitate an effective, inclusive, equitable, and enjoyable learning experience for every student.
 My overall objective is to help students reach their goals and attain the desired learning outcomes.

 I am an interdisciplinary researcher and am broadly interested in social behaviour.
-As a result, I am interested in teaching a wide variety of topics; these include (but are not limited to) social psychology, evolutionary psychology, personality, organizational behaviour, and research methods.
+As a result, I am interested in teaching a wide variety of topics; these include (but are not limited to) social psychology, organizational behavior, and research methods.

 University of Guelph

-Pat Barclay is an Associate Professor of Psychology at the University of Guelph, and is cross-appointed in the Bachelor of Arts & Sciences (BAS) program.
-He investigates the evolution of human cooperation and risk-taking, and does both theoretical and empirical work.
+Pat investigates the evolution of human cooperation and risk-taking.
 His research program draws from evolutionary biology, animal behaviour, mathematical game theory, experimental & behavioural economics, and social psychology.

 Central European University